CNA Practice Test

 What is a CNA certification?

-A CNA Certification Exam is the second step in becoming a certified CNA.
-It is a two-part, multiple-choice test that generally takes 90 minutes to complete.
+A CNA Certification exam is the second step in becoming a certified CNA.
+It is a two-part, multiple-choice test that generally takes 2 hours to complete.

 How long is CNA license good for?

 A CNA license is valid for 24 months.
 Some states require that you have worked for at least 8 hours during this 24 month time.
 If you did not work at least 8 hours during this time, you will be required to take a competency evaluation test if your state requires it.

 How much does it cost to take a CNA test?

 The cost to take the CNA test will vary between states.
 Most states charge $80 to $100 for both sections of the CNA exam.